Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques

 In general, K8s manages the complete lifecycle of containerized applications in a cluster.
 It provides high availability, scalability, and predictability to containerized applications, and automates their deployment, management, and scaling.
-K8s also supports automated rollout \& rollbacks, service discovery, storage orchestration, scaling, batch execution, etc.
+K8s also supports automated rollouts and rollbacks, service discovery, storage orchestration, scaling, batch execution, etc.

 However, K8s was initially designed to run in cloud environments.
-Before considering K8s as an orchestrator for EVA systems, there are some major technical challenges to overcome: \begin{itemize} \item \textit{Limited Resource at Edge}: Vanilla K8s requires 2 CPUs (cores) and 2GB memory \cite{k8scpu}.
+Before considering K8s as an orchestrator for EVA systems, there are some major technical challenges to overcome: \begin{itemize} \item \textit{Limited Resource at Edge}: Vanilla K8s requires 2 CPUs (cores) and 2 GB memory \cite{k8scpu}.
 However, edge devices, such as IoT devices, often do not have enough hardware resources to support a complete base K8s deployment.
-This may limit the applicability in edge computing that contains resource-constrained devices but require features like high availability, scalability, and fault-tolerance to work in critical areas like surveillance in smart cities \cite{k8scpu}.
+This may limit the applicability in edge computing that contains resource-constrained devices but requires features like high availability, scalability, and fault-tolerance to work in critical areas like surveillance in smart cities \cite{k8scpu}.

-\item \textit{Edge Autonomy}: Vanilla K8s does not have a good support for offline independent operations of edge devices (also known as \textit{edge autonomy} \cite{KubeEdge1}).
+\item \textit{Edge Autonomy}: Vanilla K8s does not have good support for offline independent operations of edge devices (also known as \textit{edge autonomy} \cite{KubeEdge1}).
 The control plane of a K8s cluster needs to frequently request status information from the nodes to schedule and manage the workloads properly throughout the cluster.
-Edge computing environments often have restricted connectivity to the Internet in terms of bandwidth and latency, and as a result, the control plane can not communicate to the edge nodes as much as it needs.
+Edge computing environments often have restricted connectivity to the Internet in terms of bandwidth and latency, and as a result, the control plane cannot communicate with the edge nodes as much as it needs.
 Worse still, connectivity can be lost during network outages.
 The nodes can no longer function without access to the control plane.

 \item \textit{Heterogeneous Device Management}: One important feature of edge computing is the distributivity and heterogeneity of edge devices.
 The devices and their hardware architectures, configurations and communication protocols can significantly vary across application scenarios.
 Vanilla K8s lacks support for heterogeneous device management and edge-to-edge communication.